Sp-the-pero/CLI-Based-Task-Tracker/README.md

 ## 🚀 About Me
-I'm a high school student from Karachi, Pakistan, with a keen interest in programming, electronics, gaming, chess, and football.
+I'm a high school student from , with a keen interest in programming, electronics, gaming, chess, and football.
 I'm aiming for a career in engineering and love exploring new technologies and ideas.

 ## 🛠 Skills
 - **Programming Languages:** Python, Arduino